AAPI Mental Health Zines and More

 Q: How can I help?

 A: Awesome :) I am organizing “volunteer committees” right now.
-If you are interested in getting involved, please fill out this separate form:
+If you are interested in getting involved, please fill out the volunteer form listed above.

 Q: I'm not AAPI, but I'm interested in this event.
 Can I still be involved somehow?